Explore effective calling with the best Vonage Alternative

 Who is a user?

-Users work for your company and communicate with your existing and potential clients.
-You can add or remove users in just a few clicks anytime you need.
-As a user, you can imagine your agent, supervisor, analyst, administrator, etc.
+Users work for your company and communicate with your existing and potential customers.
+You can add or remove users at any time and in just a few clicks.
+Users are agents, supervisors, analysts, administrators, etc.

-Plans billed annually can only upgrade to a higher tier plan (e.g., From Essential to Expert).
-It’s not possible to downgrade annual billing.
+Plans billed annually can only upgrade to a higher tier plan (e.g. From Essential to Expert).
+It’s not possible to downgrade on annual billing.

-Definitely.
-CloudTalk can be used in many different ways, be it customer support, contact center, virtual phone system, or active call center.
-Our solution is perfect for companies operating several e-commerce at the same time in need of separate customer support for each e-commerce.
+CloudTalk can be used in many different ways: for customer support, as a contact center, or simply as an all-in-one virtual phone system.
+Our solution is also perfect for companies operating different e-commerce platforms at the same time, as the ability to set up separate customer support channels can make all the difference.

 What about data safety?

 The safety of your data is our topmost priority.
 CloudTalk uses third-party data centers with industry-standard certifications (Tier III+ or IV, ISO 27001, PCI-DSS).
 All facilities include physical protection.
-The interface is accessed through an encrypted SSL connection.
-You can read more on our page dedicated to Security.
+Interface is accessed through an encrypted SSL connection.
+You can read more on our dedicated security page.